Ionian State – United States of Ionian Islands

 The work of Fred Boissonnas, although known in Europe in the early 20th century, now needs a second showing.

-Progress in technical issues, the discovery of color, easy to use cameras, plus the ease with which we travel, may make the project appear obsolete, but to the historical glance it has great value and it also shows modernism in comparison with other photographers who wandered in Greece at that time.
+Progress in technical issues, the discovery of color, easy-to-use cameras, plus the ease with which we travel, may make the project appear obsolete, but to the historical glance, it has great value, and it also shows modernism in comparison with other photographers who wandered in Greece at that time.

 The artist has recorded things that have disappeared, but also gives us a picture of Greece that extends beyond simple ethnographic pieces of evidence.

-His great faith and admiration for this country are transmitted through his work with tenderness and love which can be seen through his work even today after so many years.
+His great faith and admiration for this country are transmitted through his work with tenderness and love, which can be seen through his work even today after so many years.

 These characteristics give soul to these pieces of paper, which otherwise could remain simple pictures …